 Identity theft protection is not a cash grab.

-It’s simple, you cannot protect yourself from identity theft.
+You cannot protect yourself from identity theft.
 No matter what you do, an attacker will be able to outsmart you.
 That is why it makes sense to invest in protection services.
 Instead of throwing in the towel, your automated security will put up a fight.

 And that’s what it takes to prevent identity theft.
-You have to take as many preventative measures as you can.
-With the help of an identity theft protection company, all that is done for you.
+You have to take as many preventative measures as you can with the help of an identity theft protection company, all that is done for you.

 Aside from that, identity theft protection services will keep an eye out for any new uses of your name.
 If a driver’s license, passport, or even a utility service is attached to your name, you will find out.
 The second anything faulty is there, the company will put your identity on lockdown and get to the bottom of it.